-That’s why a savvy approach is needed, especially for multi-location brands.
+You need a savvy approach, and multi-location brands especially do.
 Daily monitoring across major review sites like Facebook, Yelp and Google, all from a centralized dashboard, is key.
-What’s more, you need to be able to activate all of that review data and put it to work for you.
+What’s more, you need to be able to activate all of that review data.
+Most importantly, put it to work for you.

 That’s why our Local Pages have Bazaarvoice integration to curate local reviews and ratings on your pages, letting your existing customers do the selling for you.
 See how one national retailer used this strategy to increase their sessions by 41%, new user sessions by 45%, and session duration by 18% YoY, in this free case study.

-Many businesses are now offering a “check-in while you wait” flyer or business card, which plants the seed to review a business after the transaction.
+Many businesses are now offering a “check-in while you wait” flyer or business card.
+This plants the seed to review a business after the transaction.
 For example, Yelp might provide a gentle reminder to leave a review after your visit.

-Close the loop and use your best reviews in Google Posts, as a conversion element embedded within your promotional and informational content.
+Close the loop and use your best reviews in Google Posts.
+You can use them as a conversion element embedded within your promotional and informational content.